The "c" and "z" sounds

 2. Pronouncing the "c" and "z" sounds in Chinese is difficult for some learners

 If you find these sounds easy, great!
 Many learners do.
-Other learners will need to to work on these sounds quite a bit.
+Other learners will need to work on these sounds quite a bit.

 Pinyin's "c" Sound